biati-digital/alfred-calculate-anything/README.md

 When a result is displayed you can use action modifiers to copy the value in different formats:

 - **Enter**
-Press enter to copy the value with format for example: 2,834.95
+Press enter to copy the value with format for exaple: 2,834.95
 - **Command**
-Press command + enter to copy the value without format for example: 2834.95
+Press command + enter to copy the value without format for exaple: 2834.95
 - **option + enter**
 Press option + enter to copy the value with complete format for example: 2,834.95kg